What is Lean Protein? Benefits and Sources of Lean Protein

 Egg Whites

 Egg whites are a great source of protein minus cholesterol, calories, and fats.
-If you wish to include eggs in your diet or suffer from heart diseases, you can simply include egg whites in your diet.
+If you wish to include eggs in your diet or suffer from heart disease, you can consist of egg whites in your diet.

-One egg white contains half the protein of a whole egg i.e. 3.5 grams per serving and less than 0.5 grams of fat.
-For added benefits, you can add vegetables like onions, tomatoes, bell peppers, spinach, and peas to your egg white omelet.
+One egg white contains half the protein of a whole egg, 3.5 grams per serving, and less than 0.5 grams of fat.
+Add vegetables like onions, tomatoes, bell peppers, spinach, and peas to your egg white omelet for added benefits.

 Low-fat Milk and Cottage Cheese

 How can we forget milk or cheese?
-Both are great sources of protein.
+Both are excellent sources of protein.

 Low-fat milk provides 8 grams of protein in 1 cup of serving.
-You can add it to cereals, oats, and smoothies or just drink it plain.
-Also, low-fat milk has fewer calories and fat than regular whole milk.
+Add it to cereals, oats, and smoothies or just drink it plain.
+It also has fewer calories and fat than regular whole milk.

 Low-fat cottage cheese is an excellent source of protein and calcium.
 One single serving provides 28 grams of protein.
-You can also have live and active probiotic culture infused in the cheese to give an added boost to your gut.
+You can also have live and active probiotic culture infused in the cheese to boost your gut.

 Ground Beef

 Lean ground beef is a terrific source of high-quality protein.
-To get 22 grams of protein, you just need 3 ounces of ground beef.
+To get 22 grams of protein, you need 3 ounces of ground beef.
 You can serve it with boiled or grated vegetables and salad.
-Along with protein, it’s an excellent source of iron, zinc, and Vitamin B12.
+Along with protein, it’s an excellent iron, zinc, and Vitamin B12 source.

 Takeaway

-Like everything else, your diet requires balance to give maximum benefits.
-Healthy fat, protein, and carbs are essential for a healthy body.
-But if you wish to lose weight, it is advised to switch to lean protein sources, which have less fat.
+Like everything else, your diet requires balance to maximize its benefits.
+Healthy fat, protein, and carbohydrates are essential for a healthy body.
+However, to lose weight, you should switch to lean protein sources containing less fat.

-The Recommended Dietary Allowance (RDA) for protein is 0.8 grams of protein per kilogram of body weight.
-Aiming for protein sources with less saturated fat and plenty of other nutrients, vitamins, and minerals should be your main goal.
+The Recommended Dietary Allowance (RDA) for protein is 0.8 grams per kilogram of body weight.
+Your main goal should be to eat protein sources with less saturated fat and plenty of other nutrients, vitamins, and minerals.

 Always remember that your body needs healthy fat to function.
 So do not completely cut off the fat, but have it from heart-friendly sources.
 A nutritious and plentiful diet will keep you healthy and going.